 First, we performed Bayesian inference on a model where the uncorrelated common-spectrum process is augmented with a second HD-correlated process with auto-correlation coefficients set to zero.
 In other words, we decouple the amplitudes of the auto- and cross-correlation terms.
 The uncorrelated common-spectrum process regularizes the overall covariance matrix, which would not otherwise be positive definite with this new ``off diagonal only'' GWB. \autoref{fig:crn+offdiag} shows marginalized amplitude posteriors for the diagonal and off-diagonal processes, which appear consistent.
 It is however evident that cross correlations carry much weaker information: as a matter of fact, the log$_{10}$ Bayes factor in favor of the additional process (computed \emph{\`a la} Savage--Dickey, see \citealt{d71}) is $0.10 \pm 0.01$ with fixed DE$438$ and $-0.03 \pm 0.01$ under \textsc{BayesEphem}.
 These factors are smaller than the HD-vs.-uncorrelated values of \autoref{tab:spatial_bfs_single}, arguably because the off-diagonal portion of the model is given the additional burden of selecting the appropriate amplitude.

 Second, we performed Bayesian inference on a common-spectrum model that includes a parametrized ORF: specifically, inter-pulsar correlations are obtained by the spline interpolation of seven nodes spread across angular separations; node values are estimated as independent parameters with uniform priors in $[-1,1]$ \citep{2013PhRvD..87d4035T}. \autoref{fig:binned_orf} shows the marginalized posteriors of the angular correlations, and bears direct comparison with \autoref{fig:optstat_ang}.
-The posteriors are consistent (but somewhat inconclusively) with the HD ORF, which is overplotted in the figure.
+The posteriors, although not very informative, are consistent with the HD ORF, which is over-plotted in the figure.
 However, they are inconsistent with the monopolar ORF, also overplotted in the figure.
-This is similar to the evidence reported in \autoref{tab:spatial_bfs_single}.
+This behavior is similar to the evidence reported in \autoref{tab:spatial_bfs_single}.